jreinhardt/bolttools/doc/blt_spec_0_3.rst

 - defaults: optional, associative array.
 This array contains a default value for every free parameter.
 If absent, the default value defaults to the type specific values given in the table below.
+- description: optional, associative array.
+This array contains short a short text for each parameter clarifying the meaning of the parameter in plain language.
 - common: optional, list of lists of (lists or strings).
 This field contains a list of tuples that contain valaues for all free parameters in the order in which they are given in the free field.
 These tuples are  represented by a